sst/sst/www/docs/constructs/ReactStaticSite.about.md

 ### Custom domains

 You can also configure custom domains for your React app.
-SST supports domains that are shoted either on [Route 53](https://aws.amazon.com/route53/) or externally.
+SST supports domains that are hosted either on [Route 53](https://aws.amazon.com/route53/) or externally.

 Using the basic config for a domain hosted on [Route 53](https://aws.amazon.com/route53/).